-- Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support
+- Responding to absence from education where there are known safeguarding risks - The provision of pastoral and/or academic support

 16. LOOKED-AFTER AND PREVIOUSLY LOOKED AFTER CHILDREN

 At Keystone Academy, we ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
 In particular, we will ensure that: